BheezPen/BheezPen/README.md

 I'm **Habeeblah 👋**, a passionate **Computer Scientist** specializing in **Python for Machine Learning (ML) and Artificial Inteligence (AI)**.
 I thrive on crafting predictive models for AI solutions, adept in data collection, visualization, and statistical analysis.
 My journey spans automation scripts, intricate ML models.
 I use **Pandas, Numpy, ScikitLearn, Jupyter Lab, Git, and more**.
 I am getting myself familar with Tensorflow and Pytorch for building Neural Network used in Deep Learning

 Notably, I achieved a top **AWS DeepRacer leaderboard position** and understood **NLP for text classification**.
-Lead a team to win an hackathon hosted by **Google DSC by build 3 ML models.** Honored as a **Top 100 Google GDSC Machine Learning participant in Sub-Saharan Africa**, I extend my expertise to web development and graphic design.
+Led a team to win an hackathon hosted by **Google DSC after building three ML models.** Honored as a **Top 100 Google GDSC Machine Learning participant in Sub-Saharan Africa**, I extend my expertise to web development and graphic design.

 ### 👩‍💻💡 Mission:
 Relentless exploration, Innovation, and solving real-world challenges, continuously elevating my skills.